AAWO/VerilogDevEnv/README.md

   - randInt.py             - pseudo-random values generator
   - makefile.iveriargs     - makefile sippet generating iverilog flags with module's parameters
   - verilator_config.vlt   - Verilator configuration file
-  - checkDepend.sh         - script for verification if required tools are installed
+  - checkDepend.sh         - script for verification if required tools are installed and can be run
   - comp_mod.tcl           - supporting functions for ModelSim simulation
+  - Vivado_compile.tcl     - Vivado compilation script
 - src/                     - directory for source design files
   - libs/                  - directory with libraries included in other modules
 - tb/                      - directory for testbenches
   - common/                - directory for common test files included in other testbenches
+- Vivado/                  - directory with files required for compilation in Vivado, like .xdc files, and project files
+  - target.txt             - file containing name of target FPGA device
 ```

 ### Test configuration